vicch/leetcode/100-199/109/readme.md

 Given a singly linked list where elements are sorted in ascending order, convert it to a height-balanced BST.

-A height-balanced binary tree is defined as a binary tree in which the depth of the two child trees of every node never differ by more than 1.
+A height-balanced binary tree is defined as a binary tree in which the depth of the two subtrees of every node never differ by more than 1.

 ## Example